freewind-demos/typescript-extjs-model-validation-demo/README.md

 npm start
 ```

-It will open page on browser automatically.
+Then view the browser console output